 Prashant Michael John

 His compositions, while influenced by the musics of the Indian sub-continent, combine the influences and instrumentation of a variety of genres and world cultures.
+They include songwriting in English with east-west sensibilities.

 His Debut Album Tandava was